Oxted to Lingfield Walk

 - Go past the church and out through a wooden gate into the top corner of a field.
 Head W along its top edge and then three more fields, with good views on the left.
 At the end of the last field go over a stile onto a long straight path through Ashen Plantation.

 - At the far end leave the wood via the right-hand of two stiles.
-Turn three-quarters right and go down across a field.
-At the bottom go over a wooden footbridge in the hedge and continue on a fenced path to a residential street in Crowhurst Lane End.
-Turn left and go along the street to a T-junction with Tandridge Lane, with the Brickmakers Arms opposite.
+Follow a grassy path round to the right and down across a meadow.
+At the bottom go over a wooden footbridge in the hedge and continue on a long fenced path leading to a residential street in Crowhurst Lane End.
+Turn left and go along the street to its T-junction with Tandridge Lane, with the (closed) Brickmakers Arms opposite.

-- Take the footpath to the right of the pub, heading W and parallel to an embankment on your right carrying the railway line.
-Now simply continue alongside it for 1½ km, initially between fences and trees and later with open fields on your left.
-At the end you pass farm buildings away to your left and come out onto the A22.
-Cross this busy main road with great care onto the pavement and go under the railway bridge.
+- Take the footpath to the right of the building, heading W and parallel to an embankment carrying the Redhill–Tonbridge railway line.
+Carry on alongside it for 1½ km, initially between fences and trees and later with open fields on your left.
+Eventually you pass farm buildings away to your left and come out abruptly onto the busy A22.
+Cross this main road with great care and go under the railway bridge.

-- The entrance to Godstone station is ahead on the left, opposite The Lagham pub (now an Indo-Chinese restaurant).
+- The entrance to Godstone station is ahead on the left, directly opposite The Lagham (an Indian restaurant with a small bar).
 A ramp at the back of the station car park leads up to Platform 2, for trains to Edenbridge and Tonbridge.
 For trains to Redhill, cross the footbridge to Platform 1.

 - The source of the River Eden is in the Titsey Estate, less than 2 km away on the slopes of the North Downs.
 It flows through Edenbridge and Hever and joins the River Medway near Penshurst.